John R. AxeJohn Axe Clark Hill

 John R. Axe

-a.
-In 1972 the Michigan Supreme Court ruled that an existing statute (which had authorized bond projects through building authorities for more than 25 years) was unconstitutional.
+- In 1972 the Michigan Supreme Court ruled that an existing statute (which had authorized bond projects through building authorities for more than 25 years) was unconstitutional.
 He wrote creative legislation which he successfully lobbied through the Michigan legislature in four months so this type of financing could proceed again.

-b.
-In 1978 the Michigan Constitution was amended to prohibit non-voted unlimited tax bonds.
-In the period between the adoption of the new constitutional provision and the effective date of the constitutional change, he wrote and successfully lobbied through the legislature a statute which permitted borrowings secured by a “Limited Tax” and the issuer’s general funds.
+- In 1978 the Michigan Constitution was amended to prohibit non-voted unlimited tax bonds.
+In the period between the adoption of the new constitutional provision and the effective date of the constitutional change, he wrote and successfully lobbied through the legislature a statute that permitted borrowings secured by a “Limited Tax” and the issuer’s general funds.
 Thereafter these bonds were known and successfully marketed as “General Obligation Limited Tax Bonds”.
 Because of this prompt action, municipal projects which would have been stalled by the new constitutional provision were not delayed.

 - The amendment to Public Act 206 of 1893 in 1975, which permitted counties to issue general obligation delinquent tax notes secured by the collection of delinquent taxes.

 - The amendment to the Municipal Finance Act in 1982, which permitted municipalities to issue bonds and notes without the prior approval of the Municipal Finance Commission.

 - The amendment to Act 34 of the Public Acts of 2001, which permitted municipalities to issue pension and retirees health care obligation bonds.